Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

 \emph{Proof of part (3)}: For any schedule $\X_i$, there is at most one unassigned chore.
-Any such chore is sandwiched between two chores that are assigned to different agents, implying maximality.
+Any such chore is sandwiched between two chores that are assigned to different agents, implying maximality. \end{proof}

-\emph{Proof of part (4)}: The number of schedules is equal to the number of chores $m$.
-Furthermore, at each step, assigning or unassigning the chores takes constant time.
-Hence, the coloring algorithm runs in polynomial time, as desired. \end{proof}

 Having shown that an \EF{1} and maximal schedule exists for two agents on a path graph, let us now turn to the more general class of interval graphs.
-Here, we will first show that a generalization of the coloring technique for path graphs gives a weaker fairness guarantee of \EF{2} (instead of \EF{1}) along with maximality for interval graphs.\footnote{A schedule $\X = (X_1,X_2)$ satisfies envy-freeness up to two chores (\EF{2}) if for every pair of agents $a_i,a_k$, there exist two chores $c,c' \in X_i$ such that $v_i(X_i \setminus \{c,c'\}) \geq v_i(X_k)$.} Subsequently, we will provide a more sophisticated algorithm that gives a stronger guarantee of \EF{1}.
+Here, we will first show that a generalization of the coloring technique for path graphs gives a weaker fairness guarantee of \EF{2} (instead of \EF{1}) along with maximality for interval graphs.\footnote{A schedule $\X = (X_1,X_2)$ satisfies envy-freeness up to two chores (\EF{2}) if for every pair of agents $a_i,a_k$, there exist two chores $c,c' \in X_i$ such that $v_i(X_i \setminus \{c,c'\}) \geq v_i(X_k)$.}